CATL: 2022–present

-On 7 December 2023, CATL and Hong Kong Science and Technology Parks Corporation (HKSTP) signed a memorandum of understanding to establish a CATL research center at the HKSTP with investment of over HKD 1.2 billion.
+On 7 December 2023, CATL and Hong Kong Science and Technology Parks Corporation (HKSTP) signed a memorandum of understanding to establish a CATL research center at the HKSTP with an investment of over HKD 1.2 billion.

 In 2023, the World Intellectual Property Organization (WIPO)’s Annual PCT Review ranked CATL's number of patent applications published under the PCT System as 8th in the world, with 1,799 patent applications being published during 2023.

-In April 2024, CATL announced Tener, a large scale stationary energy storage system.
-It is claimed to feature all-round safety, zero degradation over five-years and 6.25 MWh capacity per unit.
+In April 2024, CATL announced Tener, a large-scale stationary energy storage system.
+It is claimed to feature all-round safety, zero degradation over five years and 6.25 MWh capacity per unit.
 It incorporates biomimetic SEI (solid electrolyte interphase) and self-assembled electrolyte technologies.

 In August 2024, American legislators Marco Rubio and John Moolenaar asked Defense Secretary Lloyd Austin to add CATL to a list of companies prohibited from receiving U.S. military contracts.

 As of September 2024, CATL is the top recipient of Chinese corporate subsidies, a position it has maintained since 2023.

-In December 2024, CATL announced to its suppliers that it is willing to provide them with financial support to speed up the technology innovation in battery materials and equipment.
+In December 2024, CATL announced to its suppliers that it is willing to provide financial support to accelerate technological innovation in battery materials and equipment.
 On 12 December 2024, it was reported that CATL will collaborate with Stellantis in a joint-venture to build a large-scale lithium iron phosphate battery plant in Zaragoza, an investment worth €4.1 billion.
-This 50-50 partnership, is anticipated to commence battery production in 2026 and will have a capacity reaching 50 GWh.
+This 50-50 partnership is anticipated to commence battery production in 2026 and will have a capacity reaching 50 GWh.

 On 7 January 2025, the US Department of Defense added CATL and Tencent to its list of "Chinese military companies".

 On 11 February 2025, CATL filed for a secondary listing on the Hong Kong Stock Exchange, aiming to raise over $5 billion to fund international expansion plans including projects in Hungary, Spain, and Indonesia.
 Cornerstone investors included Sinopec, the Kuwait Investment Authority, Hillhouse Investment, Oaktree Capital Management and an Agnelli family investment fund.

 Corporate affairs

-The key trends for CATL are (as of the financial year ending 31 December):